grutapig/hackathon-letsbonk/README.md

 ## 🏆 Technical Achievement

 The MVP leverages Twitter monitoring, custom development tools, and analysis insights from substantial real-world data processing, making it technically robust and achievable within the hackathon timeframe while providing a solid foundation for rapid prototyping and future scaling.

+---

+## 📊 Beta Testing Report

+For detailed information about the beta testing phase conducted on the $DARK community, including performance metrics, technical challenges, and system improvements, see the [Beta Testing Report](beta_test_report.md).